Chess World Cup 2017: Dress code controversy

 Shortly before the third-round game between Anton Kovalyov and Maxim Rodshtein was due to start, Kovalyov was questioned by the arbiter about the knee-length Bermuda shorts he was wearing, the same pair he wore in the first two rounds.
 Tournament organizer Zurab Azmaiparashvili then approached Kovalyov, stating that his attire violated the FIDE dress code and that he would be punished financially if he did not change what he was wearing.
 Kovalyov explained that he also wore shorts in the 2015 World Cup without incident, but Azmaiparashvili objected and said that Kovalyov's clothing made him "look like a gypsy."
 Kovalyov interpreted this as a racial slur.
 Kovalyov then left the tournament hall and did not return, thus forfeiting the game.
-He also checked out of his hotel and booked a flight for Dallas, where he is studying for a master's degree in Computer Science technology at the University of Texas.
-The Chess Federation of Canada filed a formal complaint about the incident.
-FIDE issued a report on the incident on October 1.
+He also checked out of his hotel and booked a flight for Dallas, where he was studying for a master's degree in Computer Science technology at the University of Texas.
+The Chess Federation of Canada (CFC) filed a formal complaint about the incident.
+ChessBase issued its comprehensive report on the incident on October 1.
+The ethics commission of FIDE later dismissed the CFC complaint arguing the CFC has no mandate to file it as Kovalyov refused to participate in the hearing and to confirm the CFC acts on his behalf.